IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/valid-opportunity-codes.md

 ## Gainsite Relationship ID (Customer Success Managers CRM)

-IBMr ONLY - Reference [Gainsite Community](https://w3.ibm.com/w3publisher/gainsight-user-community/education/csm-enablement) for more information on Gainsite CRM.
+IBMer ONLY - Reference [Gainsite Community](https://w3.ibm.com/w3publisher/gainsight-user-community/education/csm-enablement) for more information on Gainsite CRM.

 You can now use the unique ID for any relationship to search, when trying to find a relationship to associate a draft email to, using the email to timeline feature.
 There are two ways to find this unique ID.